 - Gradually add the stock, mixing well each time.
 Let the mixture simmer and when the stock has been absorbed, add some more.

 - When you are nearly out of stock, add the mushrooms.
 (I add them near the end so they don’t overcook).
-Also add the thyme.
+Also add the thyme and cooked butternut squash.

 - The risotto will be ready when the rice is tender.
 If it isn’t quite cooked once all the stock is used then just add a little water until it is.